Company Logo - Home Link

 It is the reptile house at the London Zoo that was used during the filming of this scene.

-For those who have made the effort to both get to the zoo and pay for entry, you will be rewarded with a small plaque placed inside the Reptile enclosure that commemorates the spot where the actual filming took place.
+If you do visit (and I recommend you do - just read my post to find out more) you will see a small plaque placed inside the Reptile enclosure that commemorates the spot where the actual filming took place.

 The Palace Theatre

-Premiering on the 30th of July 2016 (Harry's birthday, naturally), the Cursed Child is the next chapter in the Harry Potter saga.
+Premiering on the 30th of July 2016 (Harry's birthday, naturally), the Cursed Child is the next chapter in the Harry Potter saga - although Alan and I actually have yet to see it!

 The producers have been very keen on keeping the special effects a secret so there will be no spoilers here but if you've ever wanted to see real-life wizarding magic - this is the way to do it.